 If the Urbandale Library does not own a particular book you are looking for, we will attempt to locate it from another library for you.
 Depending on where the book will be coming from, it can take anywhere from 2-4+ weeks.
 There is a charge for postage.
-You can make a request by calling the ILL desk 515-331-6766 or the reference desk 515-331-4488 or by going to the online catalogue, clicking on the “I need materials” tab, and selecting interlibrary loan.
+You can make a request by calling the ILL desk 515-331-6766 or the reference desk 515-331-4488.

 How do I request that the library buy a book, movie, etc. to add to the collection?

-You may make a request by going to the online catalogue, clicking on the “I need materials” tab, and then selecting Recommend to Order.
+You may make a request by going to the online catalog, clicking on the “Purchase Request” link, and then selecting Recommend to Order.
 You may also call the library and place the request over the phone.
 Suggestions for items that have not yet been published will not be considered.